 Organisational Unit: UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES)

-Under the authority of the Director of UNU-FLORES and under the supervision of the Partnerships and Liaison Officer, the successful candidate will support the institute in developing a performance measurement tool and shall carry out the following tasks:
+Under the authority of the Director of UNU-FLORES and the supervision of the Communications and Advocacy Officer, the Student Assistant will support communication, advocacy, and knowledge management activities at UNU-FLORES.
+Assignments may include:

 By Email: firstname.lastname@example.org